Repentant Muslims gather on Mount Arafat for haj climax

 Officials aim to increase the number of umrah and haj pilgrims to 15 million and 5 million respectively by 2020, and hope to double the umrah number again to 30 million by 2030.

-Additional reporting by Ahmed Tola in Cairo, Writing by Stephen Kalin; Editing by Gareth Jones
+Additional reporting by Ahmed Tola in Cairo, Writing by Stephen Kalin; Editing by Janet Lawrence